biolink/biolink-model/docs/DiseaseToPhenotypicFeatureAssociation.md

     * Description: connects an association to the agent (person, organization or group) that provided it
     * range: [Agent](Agent.md)

-### Inherited from entity to feature or disease qualifiers:
+### Inherited from entity to feature or disease qualifiers mixin:

  * [severity qualifier](severity_qualifier.md)  <sub>OPT</sub>
     * Description: a qualifier used in a phenotypic association to state how severe the phenotype is in the subject